 Today many writers and teachers use convince and persuade interchangeably.
-That means that one word can be used in place of
+That means that one word can be used in place of another word.

-make someone do something," and it is acceptable to use these words as synonyms in English conversation.
+According to some dictionaries, both words can mean "to change beliefs" and "to make someone do something," and it is acceptable to use these words as synonyms in English conversation.

 Note: in modern American English both